 Our last day in Baltimore we took an uber to the Fort McHenry National Monument and Historic Site.
 The entrance fee is $15 for adults; there is a nicely sized welcome center with videos and interactive exhibits, but the most exciting thing to see is the base of the flag that inspired ‘The Star-Spangled Banner’ that was preserved and is still on display!
 When Francis Scott Key witnessed the attack on the fort, and after seeing the flag still flying the next morning, he was allegedly moved to write the iconic song in 1814, which later became the national anthem in 1931.

 After an interesting American History lesson, we decided to end the trip with a stop by the Harpoon Brewery for the most amazing pretzels – I mean beer- I have ever had.
 I honestly do not even remember the beer…those pretzels stole the show.
-They are huge, warm, soft, and topped with a variety of toppings and sauces of your choice (Parmesan cheese, beer cheese, variety of mustards etc.)- naturally we got two pretzels.
+They are huge, warm, soft, and topped with a variety of toppings and sauces of your choice (Parmesan cheese, beer cheese, variety of mustards etc.).
 A great way to end an exhausting, short, trip.

 We got to see so much, and truly experienced the city despite our short stay, but there are a few additional places to visit while in Baltimore that we did not get to visit: